 |---|---|---|

-| Property condition documented | Baseline for deposit deductions | Full video walkthrough before tenant moves in |
+| Property condition documented | Baseline for deposit deductions at end of tenancy | Full video walkthrough, time-stamped, before tenant moves in |

-| Fire insurance | Structural damage not covered by tenant | Standard fire policy from any Malaysian insurer |
+| Fire insurance | Structural damage is not covered by the tenant's policy; LHDN allows the fire-insurance premium as a Section 4(d) deduction | Standard fire policy from any Malaysian insurer; the building's master policy may already cover the structure |

-| LHDN tax registration | Rental income is taxable | Declare via e-Filing; claim deductions |
+| LHDN tax registration | Rental income is taxable and must be declared | Register for e-Filing; use the [How to Declare Rental Income Malaysia](/blog/how-to-declare-rental-income-malaysia) walkthrough |

 Tenant Screening: The Step Most Landlords Skip

-Related: How to Screen Tenants in Malaysia Legally | Can You Blacklist a Tenant in Malaysia?
+Related: How to Screen Tenants in Malaysia Legally | Can a Landlord Report a Tenant to a Credit Agency in Malaysia?

 The Tenancy Agreement: Get This Right

-| Duration | Rate (per RM250 annual rent) |
+| Duration | Stamp duty (per RM250 of annual rent) |

 |---|---|